Associated Artists Productions: Associated Artists

 In 1951, Hyman sold the company to David Baird's Lansing Foundation, which in turn sold it to the startup company Motion Pictures for Television (MPTV), where Hyman served as a consultant.
 Hyman also became a partner in Mouline Productions, the producers of Moby Dick, while financing and producing other films and TV projects.

 Associated Artists Productions

 In July 1954, Hyman launched another TV distribution company which used the Associated Artists name, Associated Artists Productions, Inc., with the purchase of the syndication rights to the Universal Sherlock Holmes films from MPTV.
 His son Ken served as vice-president.
 Associated Artists Productions also acquired distribution rights to Johnny Jupiter, Candid Camera, thirteen Artcinema Associates feature films, thirty-seven Western films, and three serials.
-In March 1956, Hyman's company was acquired by investment firm PRM, Inc., headed by Lou Chesler.
+In March 1956, Hyman's company was acquired by PRM, Inc., an investment firm headed by Lou Chesler.

 PRM closed the purchase of the entire pre-December 1949 Warner Bros.
 Pictures library in February 1956 for $21 million, with a.a.p. and its theatrical subsidiary Dominant Pictures handling distribution sales.
 On December 5, 1956, PRM changed its name to Associated Artists Productions Corp.